On-Device Transcription for Research Interviews and Session Notes

 - Handling retention and deletion per your practice's policy and any applicable regulation.

 - Consulting with your practice's compliance officer or legal counsel about whether on-device AI transcription is appropriate for your specific context.
-(In particular, the question of whether AI-generated summaries of session audio should exist at all, and how they should be handled if they do, is not a question that technology answers.
-It is a practice and policy question.)
+In particular, the question of whether AI-generated summaries of session audio should exist at all, and how they should be handled if they do, is not a question that technology answers.
+That's a practice and policy question.

-If those considerations check out, the mechanics are straightforward: import the recording, get the transcript and summary, export what you need, delete what you do not.
-Nothing in that flow crosses the device boundary.
+If those considerations check out, the mechanics are straightforward.
+Import the recording.
+Get the transcript and summary.
+Export what you need.
+Delete what you don't.
+None of that crosses the device boundary.

 Workflow: medical interviews and case documentation

 Similar contours.
-Physicians, physician assistants, and other clinicians who conduct patient interviews have legitimate interest in transcription for documentation and review purposes, and equally legitimate concerns about patient data leaving the device.
+Physicians, PAs, and other clinicians who conduct patient interviews have legitimate interest in transcription for documentation and review, and equally legitimate concerns about patient data leaving the device.

 The architectural answer is the same: on-device processing keeps the audio, the transcript, and any generated structured output on your device.
-The procedural answer, again, runs through your organization's compliance framework, not through anything the app vendor can unilaterally provide.
-Most hospitals and clinics have policies about AI tools and patient data that need to be consulted regardless of where the processing happens.
+The procedural answer runs through your organization's compliance framework, not through anything an app vendor can unilaterally provide.
+Most hospitals and clinics have policies about AI tools and patient data that need consulting regardless of where the processing happens.

-What is worth noting is that many of those policies were written with cloud transcription services in mind, and may treat on-device processing as a materially different category.
-It is often worth asking the question specifically rather than assuming the default answer.
+What's worth noting is that many of those policies were written with cloud transcription services in mind and may treat on-device processing as a materially different category.
+It's often worth asking the question specifically rather than assuming the default answer.

 On exports and retention

-One thing that matters in regulated-adjacent work that does not always matter elsewhere: being able to get your data out, and being able to delete it.
+One thing that matters more in regulated-adjacent work than it does elsewhere: being able to get your data out, and being able to delete it.

 MinuteONE exports to: